-B. WAIT LIST PREFERENCES (24 CFR §982.207)
+B. WAITING LIST PREFERENCES (24 CFR §982.207)

-The PHA uses a single wait list for admission to its HCV Program.
+The PHA uses a single waiting list for admission to its HCV Program.
 Site-based list(s) for project-based assistance may be administratively established in accordance with HUD notices and other requirements.

-Applicants may apply to these wait lists by going to www.sacwaitlist.com, unless they are being served through:
+Applicants may apply to these waiting lists by going to www.sacwaitlist.com, unless they are being served through:

 - Special admissions funded by HUD (e.g. Veterans Affairs Supportive Housing [VASH], Enhanced Vouchers, and residents displaced by the conversion of the Twin Rivers public housing development).
 In these cases, the PHA received vouchers specifically for these families. - Homeless Initiatives (Limited Homeless Allocation Preference, Performance Partnership Pilots [P3] and the Move On Preference).
-In these cases, families are referred by service providers whether the wait list is open or closed to the public.
-The families are added to the wait list and receive 100 preference points when the referral is from an approved third party.
+In these cases, families are referred by service providers whether the waiting list is open or closed to the public.

-Families are reviewed for eligibility by the PHA in coordination with the approved third party(ies) based on the policies of the program and, if determined to be eligible, are added to the wait list, pulled and issued a voucher.
+Families are reviewed for eligibility by the PHA in coordination with the approved third party(ies) based on the policies of the program and, if determined to be eligible, are added to the waiting list, pulled and issued a voucher.
 All selections will be in accordance with policies and preferences defined in this Administrative Plan.
-Any significant changes in wait list preferences will be publicly noticed providing opportunities for public input.
-Per PIH Notice 2013-15 any time a new preference is added to an existing wait list, families already on the affected wait list will be given the opportunity to receive the benefit of the preference and move up on the wait list accordingly.
+Any significant changes in waiting list preferences will be publicly noticed providing opportunities for public input.
+Per PIH Notice 2013-15 any time a new preference is added to an existing waiting list, families already on the affected waiting list will be given the opportunity to receive the benefit of the preference and move up on the waiting list accordingly.

-Information contained in the Wait List includes but is not limited to:
+Information contained in the Waiting list includes but is not limited to: